 Simplifying the work of other systems

-The warehouse does not interfere with third-party operating systems and lets employees process more data without slowdowns.
-This is especially relevant for large enterprises, namely in banking and insurance, where sensitive information is often involved.
-DWH means isolated analytics without disrupting operations.
+The warehouse does not interfere with third-party operating systems and lets employees process more without slowdowns.
+This is especially relevant for large enterprises, particularly in banking and insurance, where the information is often sensitive.
+A DWH delivers isolated analytics without disrupting operations.

 Data access for everyone

-Previously, analytics was available only to management.
-Now any employee can pull the needed data from the system and build reports themselves, without queues or intermediaries.
-This is made possible by the DWH + BI combination.
-As a result, IT receives fewer requests, which shortens resolution times at every level.
+.
+In the past, analytics was available only to management.
+Now any employee can pull the needed elements from the system and build reports independently, without queues or intermediaries.
+This works thanks to the DWH + BI integration.
+As a result, IT receives fewer requests, which reduces turnaround time at every level.

 Fast data-driven decisions